Tuesday, May 8, 2012

 This might just be the nadir of "Pachycephalosaurs were just the dinosaur equivalent of bighorn sheep" paleoart meme.

 After we get to see a Styracosaurus facing down a White Rhino, we get to see the first of two very odd-looking Triceratops.
+We'll get to the other one in a little bit.

 Now this illustration is our first focus on the probably unintentional underlying theme of the book: modern day mammals are just better at everything.
 We're told that poor Plateosaurus (whose neck looks painful) wouldn't stand a chance against a tiger.
 Well, no kidding!
 It'd be no more fair to drop a tiger in the middle of the late Triassic would it?
 I'm giving the stupid premise of this book way too much thought, aren't I?